Skip to main contentScroll Top

 If we zoom in again, here is the TKP tower and its highway ramp.

-On the other side, we see the whole series of bridges crossing the Yodo River (Yodo-gawa), and the urbanization of Osaka and its surroundings, seemingly endless.
-If not for the series of mountains that can be seen in the distance, an area known for its many golf courses.
-It is there behind these mountains that the sun sets, making the skyscraper particularly popular for admiring this privileged moment.
+On the other side, you can see the entire series of bridges spanning the Yodo River (Yodo-gawa), and the seemingly endless urban sprawl of Osaka and its surroundings.
+The only exception is the mountain range visible in the distance, an area known for its numerous golf courses.
+It is behind these mountains that the sun sets, making the skyscraper a particularly popular spot to admire this special moment.

 The river also flows into Osaka Bay, which can be seen clearly from this height, you can even make out the Akashi Bridge, connecting Awaji Island to Honshū Island (the one where Osaka is located).
 After a good series of photos, zooming in, zooming out, observing the surroundings by going around twice, we had been on the platform of the Umeda Sky Building for 20 minutes, and it was time to go back down, because we had a plane to catch...